Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

 Amino sugar naturally present in cartilage.
-The selected product is obtained through plant-based fermentation (non-crustacean source), suitable for vegan diets.
+The selected product is derived from the chitin of crustacean shells: it is not suitable for vegetarian or vegan diets.
+Quality: no excipient.

 Formula dosage